rstoenescu/gulp-pipes/README.md

 ## Description

-Opinionated, reusable, ready to use Gulp pipes for handling CSS, JS and HTML files and much more.
+Opinionated, reusable Gulp pipes for handling CSS, JS and HTML files and much more.

 ## Installation